DeborahMarciano-balink/AWS-Project/customer-id-app/README.md

 This project successfully implements a **secure, scalable, and fully integrated AWS solution** for managing customer IDs.
 The infrastructure follows best practices for **cost efficiency, security, and performance**.

-🚀 **Note:** I purchased the domain `cloudzoneprojects.info`, but the DNS records are not yet validated.
-Additionally, the CloudFront trigger and Cloud Zone setup are pending.
+🚀 **Note:** The CloudFront trigger and Cloud Zone setup are pending.
 I truly enjoyed working on this project, but I need a few more hours to finalize everything completely.